ashfurrow/blog/source/blog/2019-07-03-metrics-for-the-unmeasurable-mood.html.markdown

 "Oh, on days where I spend more than a half hour on my phone before leaving the house, I tend to arrive to work late."
 (Late in this context is "later than I want", because Artsy has flexible working hours.)

-"Oh, looks like I meditate consistently throughout the week, but often have difficult keeping up the habit on weekends."
+"Oh, looks like I meditate consistently throughout the week, but often have difficulty keeping up the habit on weekends."

-These are all really useful observations and, while they may be obvious, they are only obvious once you notice them.
+These are all really useful observations and, while they may be obvious, they are only obvious once you _actually observe_ them.
 Having this record has helped me reflect on how my life has been going and where I want it to go next.

 Should you start keeping daily personal synthetic metrics?
 I don't know.
 The value of the synthetic metrics is really reflection and retrospection, which I _definitely_ recommend you do.
 Just make sure to do it in a way that works for you.